jpbotta-zeals/airflow-bikeshare/README.md

 # Airflow Bikeshare

 This repository contains an implementation of a data pipeline using Apache Airflow to process bikeshare system data.
-The main goal is to extract trip data, transform it, and load it into GCP for further analysis.
+The main goal is to extract trip data in parquet form and load it into GCS/BigQuery for further analysis.

 ## Project Structure